nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 There is a lot of bias in this value, in all of these values, so being mindful of what you're seeing is important.

 ### <a id="tiinter"></a> Interpreting

+So after all this, how do we interpret the results?

+Well, first, we can compare our test statistic to a critical value.
+In creating the critical value, we can also seek a p-value using the chart.

+Then we have Cramer's V.

+Let's write it out.